How to Create a Gantt Chart in Excel. New Excel Template.

 Equally important, is to set up the Gantt chart correctly.
 Let’s look at all the settings screens and go through them one by one.

-Click on the Settings icon in Gantt tab.
+Click on the Settings icon on the Gantt tab.

 By default, the Display tab opens up first.
-Here you can set all the different timeline bar and milestone colors.
+Here you can set the general theme colors including the different timeline bar and milestone colors.

 You can also choose to show additional timeline bars for baseline, actual dates and the overdue bar for all overdue tasks.